Jump-diffusion models of parametric volume-price distributions: Data and methods

 where $\Delta t$ is the sampling interval, the intercept $M^{(n)}(x)$ represents the infinitesimal moment in the limit $\tau \to 0$, and the slope $\beta$ captures systematic finite-$\tau$ effects~\cite{tabar2019analysis}.
 To correct for finite-lag biases, we apply the KM correction formulas~\cite{RydinGorjao2021arbitrary,RydinGorjao2023}, transforming $M^{(n)}$ to corrected infinitesimal moments $F_n$ as

-Finally, the KM coefficients are obtained by dividing by the factorial $ D^{(n)}(x) = \frac{F_n(x)}{n!}$.
-The drift $D^{(1)}(x)$ and diffusion $D^{(2)}(x)$ coefficients govern continuous dynamics, while higher-order coefficients $D^{(4)}(x)$ and $D^{(6)}(x)$ quantify jump contributions.
+The corrected quantities $F_n$ isolate the genuine $n$-th order contribution, so that $D^{(n)}(x) = F_n(x)/n!$ faithfully represents the drift ($n=1$), diffusion ($n=2$), and jump ($n=4,6$) coefficients of the underlying stochastic process.
+Without these corrections, especially for higher orders $n \geq 4$, the moments become severely distorted, leading to spurious jump signatures or missed jump activity.
+This correction step is fundamental to obtaining reliable KM coefficients from finite datasets.
+Then the drift $D^{(1)}(x)$ and diffusion $D^{(2)}(x)$ coefficients govern continuous dynamics, while higher-order coefficients $D^{(4)}(x)$ and $D^{(6)}(x)$ quantify jump contributions.
 Following Pawula's theorem~\cite{Risken1996}, if $D^{(4)}(x)$ is negligible relative to $D^{(2)}(x)$ across all state bins (specifically, if the diagnostic ratio $D^{(4)}/D^{(2)} < 0.1$), the process is purely diffusive and adequately described by a Langevin equation.
 Otherwise, jump-diffusion dynamics are indicated.